-A value and growth-oriented company headquartered in Whippany, New Jersey, Suburban is managed for long-term, consistent performance.
+A value and growth-oriented company headquartered in Whippany, New Jersey, Suburban Propane is managed for long-term, consistent performance.

-Suburban is a nationwide marketer and distributor of a diverse array of energy-related products, specializing in propane, fuel oil and refined fuels, as well as marketing natural gas and electricity in deregulated markets.
-With approximately 3,300 full-time employees, Suburban maintains business operations in 41 states, providing dependable service to approximately 1 million residential, commercial, industrial and agricultural customers through approximately 700 company-owned locations.
+Suburban Propane is a nationwide marketer and distributor of a diverse array of energy-related products, specializing in propane, fuel oil and refined fuels, as well as marketing natural gas and electricity in deregulated markets.
+With more than 3,300 full-time employees, Suburban Propane maintains business operations in 41 states, providing dependable service to approximately 1 million residential, commercial, industrial and agricultural customers through approximately 700 locations.

 According to Department of Energy statistics, approximately 5 percent of U.S. households depend on propane as their primary space heating fuel.
-Propane is an abundant, clean-burning, environmentally safe fuel with 100 percent of Suburban's supply produced in North America.
-As one of the largest retail marketers of propane in the United States, Suburban had retail propane sales of 440.0 million gallons in fiscal 2018.
+Propane is an abundant, clean-burning, environmentally safe fuel with 100 percent of Suburban Propane's supply produced in North America.
+As one of the largest retail marketers of propane in the United States, Suburban Propane had retail propane sales of 426.7 million gallons in fiscal 2019.